kenglwo/sa-assignment2/README.md

 ### Task 3: Test Suite Refinement (25%).

 You may find that the highly suspicious faulty statements reported by your program are not real faults.
-In such circumstances, you may consider to refine the test suite (e.g., by selecting tests from provided suites or manually write new ones).
+In such circumstances, you may consider to refine the test suite by adding manually-written new ones.

 #### Requirements
-- Refine the test suite to improve the fault-localization results in Task 2.
+- Refine each of the six test suite to improve the fault-localization results in Task 2 by adding new tests.
+- You are not allowed to delete exisint tests or duplicate your manually-written tests.
+- `Ochiai` algorithm should be used in the fault localizatoin.

 #### Submissions

-1. The one refined test suite (in java file).
+1. The six refined test suite (in java file).
-   Put them in `./src/test/refined` folder.
+   Put them in `./src/test/refined-[randoop|evosuite][0-2]` folder.
-2. The spectrum reports of potential faulty statements running against the refined test suite.
+2. The spectrum reports of potential faulty statements running against the refined test suites.
-   In total, you need to submit one report.
-Please name each of them in the format `spectrum_fl_ochiai_refined.csv`.
+   In total, you need to submit six reports.
+Please name each of them in the format `spectrum_fl_ochiai_refined_[randoop|evosuite][0-2].csv`.
-3. A short report explaining your strategy to select or design test cases and compare the results before and after refinement.
+3. A short report explaining your strategy to design test cases and compare the results before and after refinement.

 #### Grading Scheme:
 *Effectiveness of test cases* (25%).
-For each of the N faulty statements seeded, your score will depend on the ranking of the faulty statement (better ranking, better score):
+For each of the N faulty statements seeded, your score will depend on the average ranking of the faulty statement using the six refined test suites:

 1. If it is ranked highest, your score = (25 / N) * 100%
 2. Else if it is ranked in the top 5 faulty statements, your score = (25 / N) * 90%